jenkins-x/jx-docs/content/commands/jx_create_cluster.md

     * oke (Oracle Cloud Infrastructure Container Engine for Kubernetes - https://docs.cloud.oracle.com/iaas/Content/ContEng/Concepts/contengoverview.htm)
     * kubernetes for custom installations of Kubernetes
     * minikube (single-node Kubernetes cluster inside a VM on your laptop)
     * minishift (single-node OpenShift cluster inside a VM on your laptop)
     * openshift for installing on 3.9.x or later clusters of OpenShift
-    * coming soon:
-        eks (Amazon Elastic Container Service - https://aws.amazon.com/eks)

 Depending on which cloud provider your cluster is created on possible dependencies that will be installed are: